Storage Resources

 or/projects

-.immediately copy any files you want to keep to a permanent location to avoid accidental deletion
+.Immediately copy any files you want to keep to a permanent location to avoid accidental deletion

-always remember the 90-day automatic deletion policy
+Always remember the 90-day automatic deletion policy

 Automatic Deletion Details